Sorry, you need to enable JavaScript to visit this website.

 The Ministry of Higher Education and Science (Uddannelses- og Forskningsministeriet) administers international education programmes such as Erasmus+ and Nordplus.
 These programmes fund international mobility within formal and non-formal learning where global issues may be part of the project descriptions.

 Furthermore, the Ministry provides the framework for research at Danish universities in which young scholars may be involved.
-The Ministry launched a green research strategy in 2020 in which stakeholders pinpointed areas where it will be difficult to reach the green transition targets.
-As a consequence, the national agency for higher education and science, higher education institutions, students and experts have developed a definition of green transition in higher education and discussed how higher education programmes can include a green dimension.
+The Ministry launched a green research strategy in 2020 in which stakeholders pinpointed areas where it will be difficult to reach green transition targets.
+As a consequence, the national agency for higher education and science, higher education institutions, students, and experts have developed a definition of green transition in higher education and discussed how higher education programmes can include a green dimension.

 The Ministry of Children and Education (Børne- og Uddannelsesministeriet): The Ministry is responsible for the formal education system, from early childhood education and care to general and vocational upper secondary education, as well as adult education and continuing training.
 The Ministry is involved in the development of common goals, curricular and teaching materials.
 In other words, the Ministry is responsible for the extent of global issues included in the curriculum in general to upper secondary education programmes.
 Furthermore, the Ministry assists the Danish National Commission for UNESCO.